Add0nius/Addonius-Game/README.md

 # Addonius-Game
 Addonius Space Shooter Game FREE for PC & Android.
-Open Source Project for Unity.
-See "Releases" section in GitHub repository
+Open Source (but limited) Project for Unity, see more in [license.txt](license.txt) file.
+See "Releases" section in GitHub repository to download the installables or packages.

 Prepare for a revolution in gaming with our upcoming release, 'Addonius: The Revolution of the Electroatomic Model'!
 Get ready to immerse yourself in a high-octane, horizontal shoot 'em up experience reminiscent of classics like Paroidus.
 Brace for heart-pounding action, electrifying battles, and a symphony of pixel-perfect explosions.
 Navigate through a breathtaking world where the Electroatomic Model comes to life, offering intense challenges and adrenaline-pumping gameplay.
 Stay tuned for the launch and get ready to redefine your gaming experience with Addonius!